qryxip/snowchains/README.md

 type: "simple"  # "simple" or "interactive"
 timelimit: 2000 # Optional

-# Possible types of "expected" and "input":
+# Possible types of "in" and "out":
 # * Integer
 # * Float
 # * String (a '\n' is appended automatically if missing)